VissersThomas/rag-tutorial/README.md

+# RAG Tutorial for LLM Security Workshop

-# Part 1: Building a simple RAG Application from Scratch
+## Part 1: Building a simple RAG Application from Scratch

 This tutorial will guide you through building a complete Retrieval-Augmented Generation (RAG) application step by step.
 By the end, you'll understand how RAG works in practice and have a working application.

-## What We'll Build
+### What We'll Build

 A web-based chat application that can answer questions about PDF documents using:
 - **Document Processing**: Load and chunk PDF files